Kayak or Stand up Paddleboard?

 Remember these few truths:

-- If you are near class 3 – 5 whitewater river and that intrigues you: go with a whitewater kayak.
+- If you’re near a whitewater river and that intrigues you: go with a whitewater kayak.
 (Learn how to paddle very well first!)

-- If you live near calm waters with marine life: go with a SUP.
+- If you live near flat and calm clear water: go with a SUP.

-- If you are a surfer and reading this far: go with a SUP.
+- If you’re a surfer, dancer, or enjoy balance challenges: go with a SUP.

 ENJOY!